MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/Get-AksHciLogs.md

 # Get-AksHciLogs

 ## SYNOPSIS
 Create a zipped folder with logs from all your pods.
-This command will create an output zipped folder called `akshcilogs` in the path `c:\AksHci\0.9.6.0\akshcilogs.zip` (working directory\AKS HCI release number\filename).
+This command will create an output zipped folder called `akshcilogs` in the path `c:\working directory\AKS HCI release number\filename` (for example, `c:\AksHci\0.9.6.0\akshcilogs.zip`).

 ## SYNTAX